Fixed point property for a CAT(0) space which admits a proper cocompact group action: Spaces which admit proper cocompact group actions

-\begin{proof}[Proof of Theorem \ref{delta-cocompact}] If $Y_i$ is a geodesically complete $\mathrm{CAT}(0)$ space which admits a proper cocompact isometric action of a group, then the family $\{ S_p Y_i\}_{p\in Y_i}$ consisting of all spaces of directions is Gromov-Hausdorff precompact by Lemma \ref{one} and Lemma \ref{two}.
-Hence, by Theorem \ref{property-P-th} and Lemma \ref{gh-precompact-lemma}, there exists a constant $0\leq c_i <1$ such that $\delta (Y_i )\leq c_i$.
-Thus the theorem follows from Proposition \ref{product-delta}. \end{proof}
+\begin{proof}[Proof of Proposition \ref{delta-cocompact-prop}] By Lemma \ref{one} and Lemma \ref{two}, the family $\{ S_p X\}_{p\in X}$ consisting of all spaces of directions of geodesically complete $\mathrm{CAT}(0)$ space $X$ is Gromov-Hausdorff precompact if it admits a proper cocompact isometric action of a group.
+Hence, the proposition follows from Corollary \ref{gh-precompact-corollary}. \end{proof}